LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/given-interfaces.rst.txt

    }

-Default methods were added to Java 8 (the most recent version of Java), and thus are relatively new.
+Default methods were added to Java 8, and thus are relatively new.
 Their intended purpose is to allow programmers to add a method to an interface that has already been released, while not forcing those already using the interface to add new